 - Any Final salary pensions not in payment at 20x minimum the annual pension due

-A 45 year old with a current defined contribution pension fund total value of approximately £600,000 could expect to exceed the lifetime limit if planning to retire at 60, depending on their level of contribution.
+A 45-year-old with a currently defined contribution pension fund total value of approximately £600,000 could expect to exceed the lifetime limit if planning to retire at 60, depending on their level of contribution.
 Those over 45 with final salary pensions, who are higher earners should be particularly cautious.